c0ded00d1e12/ecen224/_labs/getting-started.md

 ```bash
 ./install.sh
 ```
     You will see print statements in the terminal logging the installation process.
-    Upon completion of the install script, your terminal should have colorful text and look slightly different (This comes from a framework called "Oh my Zsh").

 For the last step, it will ask for your password to apply all of the changes.
+This is the password you set on your Pi Z2W.
 Once you have entered your password and the script has finished, reboot your Pi with this command:
 ```bash
 sudo reboot
 ```

-### Connect with VSCode
+### Connect with Visual Studio Code
-The last we'll do in this lab to setup the Pi Z2W is to ensure that we can connect to it using the **Remote - SSH** extension in VSCode.
+Next, we will connect to your Pi Z2W using VSCode using the **Remote - SSH** extension.

 1. Open VSCode through the **Activities** menu on your lab machine.
 Look at the bottom status bar of the window.
 There should be an icon at the bottom left side of the screen: